Joseph L. Tauro: Education and career

-Born in Winchester, Massachusetts in 1931, Tauro received an Artium Baccalaureus degree from Brown University in 1953 and a Bachelor of Laws from Cornell Law School in 1956.
+Born in Winchester, Massachusetts, in 1931, Tauro received an Artium Baccalaureus degree from Brown University in 1953 and a Bachelor of Laws from Cornell Law School in 1956.
 He was a First Lieutenant in the United States Army from 1956 to 1958, and was an Assistant United States Attorney for the District of Massachusetts from 1959 to 1960.
 He was in private practice in Boston and Lynn, Massachusetts from 1960 to 1971.
 He was a chief legal counsel to the Governor of Massachusetts, John A. Volpe, from 1965 to 1968.
 He was the United States Attorney for the District of Massachusetts in 1972.

 Federal judicial service

 On September 12, 1972, Tauro was nominated by President Richard Nixon to a seat on the United States District Court for the District of Massachusetts vacated by Judge Francis Ford.
 Tauro was confirmed by the United States Senate on October 12, 1972, and received his commission on October 17, 1972.
 He served as Chief Judge from 1992 to 1999.
 Tauro took senior status effective September 26, 2013, retaining approximately a 60% caseload with a focus on criminal cases.
-Until taking senior status, Tauro was the longest-serving active judge appointed by Nixon.
+Before taking senior status, Tauro was the last active judge appointed to his position by Nixon.
 Tauro died on November 30, 2018, at his home in Marblehead, Massachusetts.